maxim25munin/NLP-Group-7-Topic-1/README.md

 Topic 1: Language Identification &mdash; Milestone 1 focuses on preparing core text datasets.
 This repository currently contains a script that produces multilingual CoNLL-U formatted samples of Wikipedia articles to prototype the preprocessing pipeline used in downstream experiments.
-The script downloads raw dumps from Hugging Face, applies light MediaWiki-aware cleaning, and creates token-level placeholder annotations so every CoNLL-U column is populated for experimentation.
+The script downloads raw dumps from Hugging Face, removes MediaWiki-specific markup, segments the text into sentences, and writes token-level annotations enriched either with Stanza parses (when available) or deterministic heuristics.
+This ensures that every CoNLL-U column is populated for experimentation, even when full linguistic analyses are not obtainable.

 ## Repository layout

-* `scripts/prepare_multilingual_conllu` &mdash; downloads, cleans, tokenises, and exports Wikipedia articles as CoNLL-U sentences for a range of languages.
-The export step fabricates lemmas, UPOS/XPOS tags, morphological features, dependency heads, and `TokenId`/`Lang` metadata using deterministic heuristics so that downstream tools expecting fully populated CoNLL-U rows continue to work.
+* `scripts/prepare_multilingual_conllu_stanza.py` &mdash; downloads, cleans,
+  tokenises, and exports Wikipedia articles as CoNLL-U sentences for a range of languages.
+When the optional [Stanza](https://stanfordnlp.github.io/stanza/) models can be loaded, the script reuses their word tokens, lemmas, part-of-speech tags, features, and dependency parses.
+Otherwise it falls back to deterministic heuristics that fabricate lemmas, UPOS/XPOS tags, morphological features, dependency heads, and `TokenId`/`Lang` metadata so that downstream tools expecting fully populated CoNLL-U rows continue to work.
 * `data/<language>/<language>_wikipedia.conllu` &mdash; default output locations of the processed sentences for each supported language (see table below).
 * `docs/data_preparation.md` &mdash; additional notes on dataset construction and